 1. What is the GDPR and what does it say?

 GDPR stands for "General Data Protection Regulation."
 It is new EU legislation that requires organizations to protect their contacts' personal data.
-Advocacy professionals hold personal data on their targets (i.e. emails/tel of politicians, that are usually kept in a stakeholder database).
+Advocacy professionals hold personal data on their targets (i.e., emails/tel of politicians, which are usually kept in a stakeholder database).

 2. I am a network of NGOs – can I circulate this database within my network with all key contacts?
 If not, do you have hints to circulate a “lighter version” of the database which is compliant with the legislation?

 Here it depends on the network: is it a network within one country, or multiple?
 Are the countries within the EU, or outside of the EU?
 It is important to understand the EU GDPR legislation is overarching, but each member state will enact and enforce their own relevant laws.
 If the network is limited to the EU, it is important to consult the legislation of each country involved, regarding the sharing of personal information.
 The only information given about sharing information to members outside of the EU is that one must tell the subjects that their information has been shared.

 *TIP!
 If you are sharing a collaborative list of actors within your network, whether it is targets or potential allies, make 2 pages within a Google Doc : one that is public and has the names of these people – this can even be shared with volunteers – and one page that is hidden and locked, that contains the contact information of these actors.
 To find out how to hide a page on Google Docs, check out this page : https://support.google.com/docs/answer/1218656

 3. Can I send emails to my targets from my NGO even if they did not provide explicit consent (I found their email online)?
 Certainly not newsletters, but other emails?